railwayapp/docs/src/pages/develop/cli.md

 ### Scoop

 Use this method if you prefer to interact with Railway using a native Windows binary.
+In a PowerShell terminal enter the following command:

 ```ps1
 scoop bucket add railway https://github.com/railwayapp/scoop-railway; scoop install railway/railway